iuyhcdfs/iuyhcdfs.github.io/_posts/2020-08-05-Learn-From-President-Iwata-1.md

 I've got to tell him.
 He'll always have an astonished look on his face.

 > I'm happy every time it happens.
-> I always think "wow!
-I see!!"
+> I always think "Wow!
+Is that so?!"

 We had one of those educational conversations when "Almost Daily Itoi News" was just being established, and I think was one of the most profound ones that we've had by far.